Bsal13/Offensive-Security-Proving-Grounds-Boxes/Nukem (Intermediate) Linux Box.md

 #### -Opened another terminal on my kali machine and typed "ssh -L 5901:localhost:5901 commander@192.168.143.105" to SSH Tunnel/port forward and received another SSH session
 #SSHTunneling

+#### -Typed "netstat -atlp" and found the vnc session now listening from 127.0.0.1 on port 5901:

 ---